katholt/RedDog/README.txt

             changed bams from glob call to list call (DE) various small fixes to some default values (DE) fixed getRecomb.R (DE)
+V1.0b       Any fixes from final testing (DE)
+                includes handling of "." in replicon name (DE) Add licensing information to all scripts (DE) one more post analysis script added [for Gubbins recombination analysis] (DE) update parseGeneContent.py (P/A matrix based on cover and depth) (DE)

 next planned updates
 V1.0        Offical Public Release of RedDog (on acceptance of paper)